reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

   auto: 0074-stack
 ---

-AWS provides the RDS service for relational databases.
-[Spring Cloud for Amazon Web Services(AWS)](https://spring.io/projects/spring-cloud-aws) .
+Amazon Relational Database Service (AWS RDS) is a relational database service available in AWS Cloud.
+[Spring Cloud for Amazon Web Services(AWS)](https://spring.io/projects/spring-cloud-aws).
 Spring Framework always had good support for database access technologies built on top of JDBC.
-By configuring the datasource through dependency injection and by the use of JdbcTemplates, the application code is decoupled from any database specific constructs.
-Spring Cloud AWS uses the same principles to provide integration with AWS RDS service through the jdbc module.
+By configuring the data source through dependency injection and by the use of JdbcTemplates, the application code is decoupled from any database-specific constructs.
+Spring Cloud AWS uses the same principles to provide integration with AWS RDS service through the JDBC module.

-In this article, we will look at using the Spring Cloud AWS JDBC module of Spring Cloud AWS to integrate with AWS RDS service with the help of some basic concepts of the AWS RDS service along with code examples.
+In this article, we will look at using the Spring Cloud AWS JDBC module of Spring Cloud AWS to integrate with the AWS RDS service with the help of some basic concepts of AWS RDS along with code examples.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/springcloudrds" %}

 ## AWS RDS Concepts
 Amazon Relational Database Service (Amazon RDS) is a managed service for a set of supported relational databases.
-As of today the supported datases are:  Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle Database, and SQL Server.
-Apart from providing a reliable infrastructure and scalable capacity, AWS takes care of all the database administration tasks like taking back ups and applying database patches leaving us free to focus on building our applications.
+As of today, the supported databases are Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle Database, and SQL Server.
+Apart from providing reliable infrastructure and scalable capacity, AWS takes care of all the database administration tasks like taking backups and applying database patches while leaving us free to focus on building our applications.

 ### DB Instance
 An RDS DB instance is the basic building block of Amazon RDS.
-It is an isolated database environment in the cloud and is accessed using the same database specific client tools used to access on-premise databases.
+It is an isolated database environment in the cloud and is accessed using the same database-specific client tools used to access on-premise databases.
 Each DB instance has a DB instance identifier used to uniquely identify the DB instance when interacting with the Amazon RDS service using the API or AWS CLI commands.

 ### DB Instance Class
-The DB instance class is used to specify the computate and storage capacity of the RDS DB instance.
+The DB instance class is used to specify the compute and storage capacity of the AWS RDS DB instance.
 RDS supports three types of instance classes:
 ![RDS DB instance Classes](/assets/img/posts/aws-rds-spring-cloud/dbinstance-classes.png)

-**Standard**: These are general-purpose instance classes that deliver balanced compute, memory, and networking for a broad range a general purpose workloads.
+**Standard**: These are general-purpose instance classes that deliver balanced compute, memory, and networking for a broad range of general-purpose workloads.
-**Memory Optimized**: These class of instances are optimized for memory-intensive applications offering both high compute capacity and a high memory footprint.
+**Memory Optimized**: This class of instances is optimized for memory-intensive applications offering both high compute capacity and a high memory footprint.
 **Burstable Performance**: These instance classes provide a baseline performance level, with the ability to burst to full CPU usage.

 ### Storage Types